Words are powerful.

 The answer is: It depends.

-For many racial, culture, and ancestral labels, there’s no one unequivocally right selection for every student or group.
+For many racial, cultural, and ancestral labels, there’s no one unequivocally right selection that’s perfect for every student and group.
 Rather, the terms have different historical meanings and modern connotations.

 Educate yourself so that you can use the terms correctly and understand why students may self-identify in the ways that they do.
 And as always, be open to changing and adapting based on student and colleague feedback.